mihaip/infinite-mac/README.md

 docker run --rm -it -v `realpath macemu`:/macemu --entrypoint bash macemu_emsdk
 ```

-Once in that container, you can use a couple of helper scripts to build it:
+Once in that container, you can use a couple of helper scripts to build them:

+#### Basilisk II

 ```sh
 cd /macemu/BasiliskII/src/Unix